 Squadron /Signal Publications 2038, U.S. Self-Propelled Guns in Action, Armor NO. 38 by Jim Mesko

-This 52 page book covers the M7, M12, M40 and M43, plus the Sexton.
-It has the 2 page color insert standard to this series and a lot of black and white photos with good captions.
+This 52-page book covers the M7, M12, M40, and M43, plus the Sexton.
+It has the 2-page color insert standard for this series and a lot of black and white photos with good captions.
 It also has line drawings of specific components to help modelers with fine details.
 All these SPG are based on the Sherman, so that’s why this one is here.
 It does also cover the Chaffee based M37/M41 SPG as well.